WPoets/aw-setup/README.md

 1. Ubuntu 18.04 + server

+This will setup following items

+1. Change the Timezone to Aisa/Kolkata
+2. Install WordOps
+3. Change the conf files for Nginx
+4. Installs aws-cli
+5. Install aw3.sh script.

 ### Installing WO setup Script

 Download this script, It will setup the WordOps on the server, along with other dependecies.